Skip to content

 Such as technology solutions that help advance health equity and care for diverse individuals

-Stimulate Diversity in Science
+Stimulate diversity in science

-Such as solutions that encourage more young people of color to pursue careers in STEM and solutions that expand the diversity of the local clinical and research workforce
+Such as solutions that encourage more young people of color to pursue careers in STEM and solutions that expand the diversity of the local clinical research workforce

-Such as promoting culturally competent care or addressing bias in clinical care
+Such as promoting culturally-competent care or addressing bias in clinical care

 Such as connecting with community members on how to gain access to healthcare resources and solutions like preventative care

-Areas of Geographic Focus
+Areas of geographic focus

-The Johnson & Johnson Health Equity Innovation Challenge focuses on dismantling health inequities within Atlanta, Chicago, Los Angeles, New York, and Philadelphia.
 Through the Challenge, Johnson & Johnson aims to highlight how socioeconomic gaps drive the greatest need for healthcare education, access, and care.
 The Challenge is an opportunity to elevate solutions with the potential to significantly impact cities with the greatest gaps and expand into other communities across the country.

 Atlanta

-• Atlanta neighborhoods have a higher percentage of Black people who had a lower probability of receiving CPR when compared to their white counterparts.
+Atlanta neighborhoods have a higher percentage of Black people who had a lower probability of receiving CPR when compared to their white counterparts.

 Chicago

-• Black Chicagoans living on the South Side have experienced staggering health disparities compared to many of the non-Black Northside residents, with a 10-times-higher risk of infant mortality and four-times-greater mortality rate resulting from diabetes.
+Black Chicagoans living on the South Side have experienced staggering health disparities compared to many of the non-Black Northside residents, with a 10-times-higher risk of infant mortality and four-times-greater mortality rate resulting from diabetes.

 Los Angeles

-• Black men and women in Los Angeles County have higher stroke mortality rates than other racial or ethnic groups.
+Black men and women in Los Angeles County have higher stroke mortality rates than other racial or ethnic groups.
 Despite a recent decrease, stroke mortality rates for Black men have gotten worse.

-In Los Angeles, Black babies are three times more likely to die in their first year compared to their white counterparts.
+• In Los Angeles, Black babies are three times more likely to die in their first year compared to their white counterparts.
 Black mothers are also three times more likely than white people to die from pregnancy-related causes.

 Black and Latinx Californians were twice as likely as white Californians to report any negative experiences with healthcare providers in recent years.